portrino/px_semantic/README.md

 **PxSemantic** provides an extrem dynamic and highly customizable solution to embed structured data on your website and enrich them with information about your website.
 The currently supported classes are a subset of the vocabulary defined on https://schema.org/ and were generated with the schema generator from https://api-platform.com/.
-At the moment we only support [json-ld](http://json-ld.org/) format to encode Linked Data.
+At the moment we only support [json-ld](http://json-ld.org/) format to encode LinkedData.

 Before you start:
 * Download / Import from [TER](http://typo3.org/extensions/repository/view/px_semantic) or [GitHub](https://github.com/portrino/px_semantic)